gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

 ## Overview

-Your plugin is going to source images from pixabay.com.
-You'l be able to configure your plugin in your site's `gatsby-config.js` file and write GraphQL queries to access your plugin's data.
+Your plugin is going to source images from Pixabay.
+You'll be able to configure your plugin in your site's `gatsby-config.js` file and write GraphQL queries to access your plugin's data.

 > **NOTE:** You'll need a Pixabay API key which you can get by [registering for a Pixabay account](https://pixabay.com/en/accounts/register/).
 Your API key is in the [“Search Images” section of the Pixabay API docs](https://pixabay.com/api/docs/#api_search_images).